SimonLodal/xenum/docs/README.md

 In your header file:

 	#include <xenum5/Xenum.hpp>
+	#define XENUM5_Fruits(D,V,C)				\
-	#define XENUM_DECL_Fruits (my::ns::, Fruits, Fruit, int16_t, , (	\
+		D(C, my::ns::, Fruits, Fruit, int16_t, , (	\
 			(Ordinal, int),				\
 			(Sour, bool, false),			\
 			(Color, cstring, "unknown")		\
-		))
+		))						\
-Note the "cstring" type of Color.
-It is really a plain const char*, but strings need special handling, so you must use this special cooked type name for them.
-All other types can just be used as is.

-Besides declaring the custom properties, we also added a few other arguments:
+		V(C, apple, 22, , "red")			\
+		V(C, orange, 44)				\
+		V(C, lemon, 17, true, "yellow")

+Several things to note here:
 - Namespace path is now defined.
 This is required when the enum exists in a namespace and/or class.
 - int16_t is now enforced as the integer type to use for the enum values.
 The default is to use the smallest type that is big enough to hold the number of enum values.
+- The custom properties are defined as separate lists.
+- Color has the special type "cstring".
+It is really a plain const char*, but strings need special handling, so you must use this special cooked type name for them.
+All other types can just be used as is.

-The values macro now also define the values of the custom properties:
+- The values (the V() macros) now also define the values of the custom properties.

-	#define XENUM_VALS_Fruits(V,C)		\
-		V(C, apple, 22, , "red")	\
-		V(C, orange, 44)		\
-		V(C, lemon, 17, true, "yellow")
 So:
 - Apple has Ordinal=22, Sour=false (default value applied since it is empty), and Color="red".
 - Orange has Ordinal=44, Sour=false (default) and Color="varies".